gdmen/garymenezes.com/README.md

 ## Setup:
 * create deploy.mk and put your deploy scp / whatever commands in there as a default make target.
+* copy .env.development to .env.production and edit it.

 ## Maintenance:
 * npm update